clojure-goes-fast/clojure-goes-fast.com/content/blog/2024-02-01-system-wide-user-clj.md

 1. <a name="fn1"></a><span> I have found [this library](https://github.com/gfredericks/user.clj) that allows not specifying absolute file path.
-I however don't mind changing the absolute path once and avoid an extra dependency.</span>[↑](#bfn1)
+I however don't mind specifying the absolute path once to avoid an extra dependency.</span>[↑](#bfn1)
 2. <a name="fn2"></a><span> Note that it better be `cider-clojure-cli-global-aliases`, not `cider-clojure-cli-aliases`.
 The